Sky-Lance/pwn_challs/ctf/2024/HTBCyberApocalypse24/README.md

 <h3> Oracle </h3>

-> Using heap to get leaks -> orw on different sockets as the file is not run directly.
+> Using heap to get leaks -> orw on different sockets as the file is not run directly. (solved with help of r0r1 & k1r4)

 <h3> Maze of Mist </h3>

 > Increasing stack size using command line arguments, so that we can use a kernel sigreturn syscall, which we use to call mprotect on the stack, and execute 32 bit orw shellcode.
-(Exploit doesn't work local for me.)
+(Exploit doesn't work local for me., solved by k1r4)